peteash10/2017-body-of-work/2 - Practical Areas of Interest.md

-#Areas of Interest
+#Practical Areas of Interest

 Enquiry into the production and consumption of images in the 21st century is a dauntingly huge challenge.
 My process over the next few months will be to narrow my areas of interest to a manageable number of subjects suitable for the production of new work.
-Here is the current list.
+Here is the current list of tools, methods and practical approaches.

 ##Neural Networks